minhtc/react-recontex/README.md

 ## Api

+_“Everything should be made as simple as possible, but no simpler.”_ - Einstein

 1. **`createStore(initialState, actionsCreators, enableLogger)`**: of course, to create the app's root Store! 😗
    - **initialState**: vanilla or immutable js object, contains store default value.
    - **actionsCreators**: js object contains function to update store value